 Mr. Mica reprinted Sam Moody's memoir of his prison camp experience, Reprieve from Hell, and wrote a new introduction.
 He gives a copy to every veteran who visits his office.
 Congressman Cliff Stearns (R-Fl) also distributes Sam's book to visiting veterans.
-Mr. Moody, who died in 1999, lived for a time his district as well.
+Mr. Moody, who died in 1999, lived for a time in his district as well.

 Every Congress, Mr. Mica introduces the Samuel B. Moody Bataan Death March